rascalmicro/rascal-www/_static/terms-of-use.markdown

 If any part of these Terms of Use is determined to be invalid or unenforceable pursuant to applicable law including, but not limited to, the warranty disclaimers and liability limitations set forth above, then the invalid or unenforceable provision will be deemed superseded by a valid, enforceable provision that most closely matches the intent of the original provision and the remainder of these Terms of Use shall continue in effect.

-These Terms of Use constitute the entire agreement between you and Rascal Micro with respect to the Rascal Micro sites and it supersedes all prior or contemporaneous communications and proposals between the you and Rascal Micro with respect to the Rascal Micro sites.
+These Terms of Use and the documents linked in the opening constitute the entire agreement between you and Rascal Micro with respect to the Rascal Micro sites.
+They supersedes all prior or contemporaneous communications and proposals between the you and Rascal Micro.

 ## Contact info ##